Lope Martín: Final expedition

 The Real Audiencia of Mexico permitted Arellano to sail to Spain but ordered Martín to lead a voyage back to the Philippines to resupply Legazpi's colony.
 Martín understood that this was a punishment for his alleged desertion and that Legazpi would have him executed as soon as he arrived.
 To convince Martín to carry out the expedition, and possibly to gain leverage on him, the Audiencia granted him 11,000 ducats to purchase a ship and contract a crew.
 Martín and his associates soon squandered the money and were imprisoned for embezzlement.
 The Audiencia selected a ship and captain for Martín and released him from prison; separately, they ordered Legazpi to hang Martín upon his arrival.

 Martín's ship, the San Jerónimo, departed Acapulco on 1 May 1566.
 There is no consensus for the size of its crew, which included many allies of Martín; estimates range from 100 to 170.
 Soon after setting sail, Martín informed his captain, Pero Sánchez Pericón, that he had no intention of sailing to Legazpi's colony in Cebu and offered to navigate to Japan or Mindanao, where they could enrich themselves.
 Pericón refused, leading Martín to conspire against him.
-He began by encouraging the sailors of the San Jerónimo to kill Pericón's prized horse, which they did.
-Enraged, the captain offered a reward of 1,000 pesos for information on anyone conspiring against him and one for 400 pesos for information on whomever killed his horse.
-Nobody claimed these rewards and Pericón and his son were left with few allies aboard the ship.
+He began by inciting the sailors to kill Pericón's prized horse, which they did.
+Enraged, the captain offered a reward of 1,000 pesos for information on anyone conspiring against him and one for 400 pesos for information on whoever killed his horse.
+Nobody claimed these rewards, and Pericón and his son were left with few allies.
 At this point, Martín had a large number of co-conspirators against Pericón, including the sergeants Juan Ortiz de Mosquera—who hated Pericón due to his mistreatment of the soldiers and his son's lack of discipline—and Pedro Núñez de Solorzano; the sailor Bartolomé de Lara; the scribe Juan de Zaldivar; and the soldier Felipe del Campo.

 On the night of 3 June, Mosquera and Lara broke into the captain's quarters and stabbed Pericón and his son to death; Martín stood outside with a sword and shield to prevent anyone from intervening.
 Mosquera, popular among the men of the ship, was named the new captain and announced his plan to continue to Cebu.
 He was suspicious of Martín and watched him closely, even considering hanging him preemptively, but on 21 June, Martín successfully orchestrated Mosquera's murder.
 While Mosquera, Martín, and others were eating breakfast, sailors accosted Mosquera and bound his hands and feet.
 Martín informed Mosquera that he was to be executed for murdering Pericón and had him thrown into the ocean, still alive.
 Martín also justified the execution afterwards by labeling Mosquera a sodomite.